tconfrey/BrainTool/support/userGuide.md

 </div>
 </div>
 ## Search
-*Search will be available soon*

-Alt/Opt-s is the Search accelerator, or just click into the search box.
+S is the Search accelerator, or just click into the search box.
 As you type the next matching row will be selected and shown with matching text highlighted, searching downward from the current selected row (or the top row is there is no selection).

-Hitting Alt/Opt-s again will select the next matching row.
+Hitting Alt/Opt-s will select the next matching row.
 If search hits the bottom row without a match the search box will show in pale red.
 Hitting Opt-s again will loop the search around to the top row.

-Alt/Opt-r is Reverse search, it works like search but searches upward from the selection (or from the bottom row).
+R is Reverse search, it works like search but searches upward from the selection (or from the bottom row).
 At any point you can use -s or -r to find the next or previous match.

 Hitting Enter exits search leaving you with the selected row which you can then operate on (eg open in a browser window by hitting enter again, or edit by typing 'e').